 We explore a few paths in the area leading to different vantage points of the river and the falls themselves.
 The opportunities to explore the area look endless, but the sun is beginning to set and our campsite reservation at Lasalle Lakes awaits.

-Story written by Bill Campbell
+Photos and Story written by Bill Campbell